- 30.3 MP Mirrorless Camera

 There are a few exhibits worth visiting, even though April is a weak month for exhibitions in the UK.

-Suppose you’re interested in the nexus between street photography and documentary cinema, like me.
+Like me, suppose you’re interested in the nexus between street photography and documentary cinema.

 In that case, you must go to Manchester to view Tish Murtha’s exhibition at the Kimpton Clocktower Hotel (now until June 30 – free entry).